Princekrdev/DiwaliSales/readme.md

-## A guided project on Diwali sales, utilizing Python, data cleaning, analysis, visualization, and insights discovery skills.
+## A guided project on Diwali sales, utilizing Python, data cleaning, analysis, visualization, and insights discovery skills
+## with nearly 12000 rows of data

 ### Insights-
 ### Married women aged 26-35 from UP, Maharashtra, and Karnataka working in IT, Healthcare, and Aviation have a higher likelihood of purchasing products, especially in the food, clothing, and electronics categories?